 Fragrant blooms all spring.
 We have chosen these varieties for their attractive, clustered blooms and delicious fragrance.
 They are hardy and will naturalise nicely.
-An economical way to add plenty of colour and fragrance to your garden.
+This blend is an economical way to add plenty of colour and fragrance to your garden.

 Also known as Jonquils or Jonquil type daffodils, Scented Daffodil flowers `cluster` together along the stems forming an impressive display.
 These blooms have a strong, sweet fragrance that carries beautifully throughout the garden.
 A top choice for beginners and warmer climates, Scented Daffodils are virtually indestructible, simply plant and enjoy.